Lansinoh Moms' Club

 Breastfeeding Twins at Home with Help

-Nursing one baby for the first time is hard enough, but the thought of nursing two babies can feel overwhelming.
+Nursing one baby for the first time is hard enough, but the thought of breastfeeding twins at the same time can feel overwhelming.

-It can take some time to figure out and get used to, but nursing both twins at once is not only a big time-saver, but a great way for both babies to bond with each other and you all at once.
+It can take some time to figure out and get used to, but learning how to nurse twins at once is not only a big time-saver, but a great way for both babies to bond with each other and you all at once.